nodeswithsumit/cloud-security-lab/README.md

 # cloud-security-lab

 Welcome to the **Cloud Security IoT Practicals** repository!
-This repo is designed to support a 2-day hands-on workshop for students exploring the fundamentals of **cloud security using AWS services**, tailored toward Internet of Things (IoT) applications.
+This repo is designed for scloud securoty labs in 2 days for students exploring the fundamentals of **cloud security using AWS services**, tailored toward Internet of Things (IoT) applications.

-## 🧠 What You'll Learn
+## What You'll Learn

 Participants will gain practical skills in: